rubyonrailsfourbook/book/10-posts-comments/05-check-comments-for-spam.markdown

 prevention.

 ### Choosing Our Spam Prevention
 With all things we don't have choose just one.
 We can choose a couple.
+First we want a nice user experince so the user unfriendly options.
+We will choose a spam filter.